Table of Contents

 Example of Estate Tax vs. Inheritance Tax

-This fictional example may help you to better understand how estate and inheritance taxes work.
-Say Pat dies with $1 million in assets, and she owes $200,000 on a real estate loan.
-As a result, her net estate is $800,000 (you often subtract debts from the gross estate, but a tax or legal professional can help you understand your unique situation).
+Say Pat dies with $1 million in assets and owes $200,000 on a real estate loan.
+As a result, her net estate is $800,000.
+You can subtract debts from the gross estate, but a tax or legal professional can help explain your situation.
 All assets pass to Pat's lifelong friend, Jane.

 Different Taxes for Different Situations